ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 The recovery region bare metal Windows server hosts the following components:
 * Backup server - In a two-site environment where replication is used, best practice is to install the Veeam Backup server component in the DR site.
 In a disaster situation, the backup server is available to start the recovery.
-* Veeam Backup & Replication Database - Veeam Backup & Replication stores information about backup infrastructure, jobs settings, job history, sessions, and other configuration data in a Microsoft SQL Server database.
+* Veeam Backup and Replication Database - Veeam Backup and Replication stores information about backup infrastructure, jobs settings, job history, sessions, and other configuration data in a Microsoft SQL Server database.
 * Enterprise Manager - Enterprise Manager provides centralized management and reporting for one or multiple backup servers through a web interface.
 While this design has only one backup server instance, it is recommended to deploy Enterprise Manager when encryption is used for backup or backup copy jobs.
 It is advised to install the Enterprise Manager server on the recovery site so it is available for disaster recovery.
 * Proxy server - This proxy is used for management components that are located in the recovery region.
 * Repository - A location used to store backup files for the management components in the recovery region and also the target for backup copy jobs from the protected region.